24 Hours Of Le Mans: Porsche Bags 3rd Straight Win, Cements Title As Most Successful Team With 19 Victories

 Porsche’s win is a devastating blow to Toyota’s bid in securing its first 24 Hours of Le Mans win.
 As Saturday night ended, drivers Kamui Kobayashi, Mike Conway and Stephane Sarrazin still hold a substantial lead over their competitors.
 But then, problems started to arrive in what is now referred to as the Toyota curse.

 Kamui Kobayashi was still in high spirits after Toyota, with its super fast cars, dominated the 24 Hours of Le Mans qualifying round in Circuit de la Sarthe.
-In fact, Kobayashi just broke a record, setting the fastest lap record for the race with 3 minutes, 14.791 seconds, shaving two seconds off the 2015 record by Neel Jani.
+In fact, Kobayashi just broke a record, setting the fastest lap record for the race with three minutes, 14.791 seconds, shaving two seconds off the 2015 record by Neel Jani.
 Driving the Toyota No. 7, teammate Kazuki Nakajima’s performance in the qualifying is a close second clocking at 3:17.128.

 But then Toyota’s string of bad luck started.
 On the tenth hour, the #7 TS050 Hybrid driven by Kamui Kobayashi started limping due to a clutch problem, Motorsport reported.
 But unlike its Porsche competitor, Kobayashi’s team was not able to recover soon enough to get back to the race.